Share your views:

 The following are some key questions that the government is considering; you may wish to respond to these specifically, or to frame your response separately.

-- What are some of the most important issues or areas where Canada could focus when it comes to financing climate change adaptation and mitigation in developing countries?
+- What are some of the most important issues or areas where the Government of Canada could focus when it comes to financing climate change adaptation and mitigation in developing countries?

 - For each issue or area that you identified, how can Canadian support make the biggest difference?

-- In your view, what has been the most successful in the design and implementation of Canada’s current climate finance package ($2.65 billion committed over five years)?
+- In your view, what has been the most successful in the design and implementation of the Government of Canada’s current climate finance package ($2.65 billion committed over five years)?
 What lessons should be drawn from the past five years in developing our next package?

-- Building on its experience since 2016, what should be the principles that define Canada’s public climate finance contribution for the post-2020 period?
+- Building on its experience since 2016, what should be the principles that define the Government of Canada’s public climate finance contribution for the post-2020 period?

 - How can the government leverage Canada’s strengths, including those of the private sector, in order to achieve the greatest benefits of international climate finance?

-- How can Canada continue to promote gender equality through its international climate finance?
+- How can the Government of Canada continue to promote gender equality through its international climate finance?
 What does a feminist approach to climate finance entail?

-- Considering the intersection between women’s rights and climate adaptation, how can Canada be more effective in supporting sustainable and equitable resource management, agricultural production and access to markets?
+- Considering the intersection between women’s rights and climate adaptation, how can the Government of Canada be more effective in supporting sustainable and equitable resource management, agricultural production and access to markets?

-- How should Canada align international climate finance to respond to the impacts and priorities emerging from the COVID-19 global pandemic?
+- How should the Government of Canada align international climate finance to respond to the impacts and priorities emerging from the COVID-19 global pandemic?

-- How can Canada’s climate finance support local resiliency as part of efforts to empower the furthest behind, support local solutions, build back better and prepare for future crises?
+- How can the Government of Canada’s climate finance support community resiliency as part of efforts to empower the furthest behind, support community-based solutions, build back better and prepare for future crises?